Sambachpx/team-tracker/README.md

-# Projet Team-tracker : Application CRUD pour joeur
+# Team-tracker project: CRUD application for players

 ## Description

-Team-tracker permet de gérer une liste de joueurs de foot.
-Voici les fonctionnalités :

-- Créer, lire, mettre à jour et supprimer des joueurs (CRUD)
-- Visualiser la liste des joueurs avec tri et filtrage
-- Ajouter et modifier des joueurs via des formulaires
+Team-tracker allows you to manage a list of football players.
+Here are the features:

+- Create, read, update and delete players (CRUD)
+- View the player list with sorting and filtering
+- Add and edit players via forms
-- Stocker les images des joueurs
+- Store player images
-- Déploiement sur Vercel
+- Deployment on Vercel

 ## Technologies

 - Next.js
 - React Hook Form
 - Prisma
-- Server Actions
+-Server Actions
-- Stockage de documents (images)
+- Storage of documents (images)

 ## Configuration

-1. Cloner le dépôt
+1. Clone the repository
-2. Installer les dépendances (`pnpm install`)
+2. Install dependencies (`pnpm install`)
+3. Create a `.env` file in the root directory and add the following variables:
-3. Démarrer le serveur de développement (`pnpm run dev`)
+4. Start the development server (`pnpm run dev`)